Tennessee capitalizes on takeaways to trounce UAB 30-7

 THE TAKEAWAY

 UAB: The Blazers made too many mistakes to have any chance of beating a Southeastern Conference team on the road.
+Dylan Hopkins’ 15-yard touchdown pass to Lucious Stanley with 2:35 left prevented UAB from suffering its first shutout loss since its 2011 season opener.
 UAB remains without running back Spencer Brown, who suffered a high ankle sprain early in an Oct.
 5 victory over Rice and hasn’t played since.

-Tennessee: Defense is sparking Tennessee’s resurgence.
-After outscoring South Carolina 24-0 in the second half of a 41-21 victory last week, the Vols held UAB scoreless for the first 57-plus minutes Saturday.
+Tennessee: The Vols have recovered from a woeful start to the season and now have a great chance to earn their first bowl bid since 2016.
+Tennessee is two wins away from bowl eligibility and visits Kentucky, travels to Missouri and hosts Vanderbilt in its final three games.

 UP NEXT